Elaborate Funeral Rituals and Exhumation of the Dead in Toraja Culture

-Before the 20th century, Torajans lived in autonomous villages, where they practised animism, the worldview that non-human entities, including animals, plants, and often even inanimate objects or phenomena possess a spiritual essence.
+Before the 20th century, Torajans lived in autonomous villages, where they practiced animism, the worldview that non-human entities, including animals, plants and often even inanimate objects or phenomena possess a spiritual essence.
 They were relatively untouched by the outside world until Dutch missionaries arrived to convert the Torajan highlanders to Christianity.
 Nevertheless, even those that follow other religions in Tana Toraja, still converge when it comes to ancient funeral customs.

 During their lives, the Tarajans work extremely hard to accumulate wealth.
 But unlike other societies, the Tarajans do not save their money to give themselves a good life, rather they save for a good send off in death.
 In fact, it is the extravagance of the funeral, not the wedding, which marks a family’s status.

 Many people go deeply into debt in order to hold a funeral ceremony and it is not uncommon for a young man, afraid of being burdened by debt, to postpone or cancel his marriage if a grandparent of the girl he loves is old enough to die soon.
 The funerals are raucous affairs involving the whole village and traditionally last for days or even weeks.
 Specifically, a funeral reinforces the eternal bond between the living and the dead.

-When a Torajan dies, family members of the deceased are required to hold a series of funeral ceremonies, known as Rambu Soloq, over many days.
+When a Torajan dies, family members of the deceased are required to hold a series of funeral ceremonies, known as Rambu Soloq, which take place over many days.
 During this time, the deceased is not buried but is embalmed and stored in a traditional house under the same roof with his or her family.